Seeing Behind the Mask

 Masking or Denial?

-But even without dementia, masking takes enormous energy.
+Even without dementia, masking takes enormous energy.
 One difficult day at work or the attendance of a big family event can leave us drained, irritable, and empty.
 It doesn’t therefore take much effort to imagine how Milly feels - all the time.

 Part-time Personal Assistant